seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 Source Code datasets are used for various computer programming tasks.

-As of 2023, Wednesday, August 16th, there are `171` source code datasets, with many more coming in the coming months.
+As of 2023, Thursday, August 17th, there are `175` source code datasets (containing support for 174 languages) with many more coming in the coming months.
 They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>